fgbossema/fgbossema.github.io/presentations.md

 Internal presentation for the British Museum Scientific Research Department

 `21-10-2022` *Tailoring 3D X-ray imaging for Cultural Heritage research* \
 Invited lecture in the Cambridge Image Analysis seminar, led by Prof. Carola-Bibiane Schönlieb, at DAMTP, Cambridge University

-`29-09-2022` \
+`29-09-2022` *Tailoring 3D X-ray imaging for Cultural Heritage research* \
 Research workshop ‘Computational Methods for Cultural Heritage’ at the British Museum.
 Organisation and presentation

 `29-06-2022` *Applications and advances in X-ray Computed Tomography (CT) for dendrochronology* \